SolarDor/my-pet-website/My-Pet-Website/readme.md

 ## Description

-This lesson is intended for the practice of blocking and inline elements as we begin writing code.
+This page is intended to use new blocking and inline skills to present my feline companion.

 ## Setup